MarathonLabs/setup-marathon-cloud/README.md

 > **NOTE**
 > We recommend to use a specific version of marathon-cloud to have consistent behavior.
+> If you choose to use latest with v1 action then it will use latest supported version for v1 which is 0.3.11

 ```yaml
 - uses: MarathonLabs/setup-marathon-cloud@1.0.0